gemoc/liviz/README.md

 # Liviz

 Framework for plotting during a debugging session.
-Written in VanillaJS
+The renderer is written in VanillaJS.
+This renderer is provided by a rest API using NodeJs and ExpressJS

 ## Require